cosmosgame/save-the-world/content/the-dream/overview.md

 ### Integral Theory

 The first step is getting our stories straight.
 The stories we have been telling ourself up to now have not been serving us.
 They have been keeping us helpless and isolated.
 We need to find a bigger story that brings us together.
 A story that gives us solid ground to stand on.
 Fortunately, I think much of this work has already been done.
 Ken Wilber is a brilliant philosopher who had the insight that it is more than past time to integrate all the different worlds of human experience into one integrated theory.
-Western philosopy, Eastern philosophy, Empiricism, Spirituality, Buddhism, and everything else all brought together as one.
+Western philosophy, Eastern philosophy, Empiricism, Spirituality, Buddhism, and everything else all brought together as one.
 This theory is called Integral Theory.
 I find that it is a great foundation to build upon.
 It explains a lot of things well.

-This is his beautifully succint summary of the work we all need to do:
+This is his beautifully succinct summary of the work we all need to do:

 * Growing Up
 * Cleaning Up